spacelift-io/user-documentation/docs/integrations/single-sign-on/azure-ad-oidc-setup-guide.md

 Define an **Expires** duration**.**

-{% hint style="info" %}
+!!! info
     In this example, we are using 6 months for **Expires.** This means you will need to generate a new client secret in 6 months for your OIDC integration.&#x20;
-{% endhint %}

 Click **Add.**